Clareville Crematorium

 Carterton Memorial Club

-Peter and Jenny Giddens and Richmond Funeral home have been associated with the Carterton RSA Memorial Club for many years and are pleased to support and sponsor their Weekly Friday Night Membership draw.
+Richmond Funeral home have been associated with the Carterton RSA Memorial Club for many years and are pleased to support and sponsor their Weekly Friday Night Membership draw.

 Bowling Club Sponsorship